onedata/onedata-documentation/docs/user-guide/rest-api.md

 * Oneprovider — API for data management — [REST API][3],
-  complemented by [CDMI API][4] (recommended only for advanced use cases that explicitly require the CDMI protocol, due to its worse efficiency)
+  complemented by [CDMI API][4] (recommended only for advanced use cases that explicitly require the CDMI protocol, due to its worse efficiency).

 * Onepanel — admin API for managing service clusters (Onezone or Oneprovider) — [REST API][5].
 You can read more about its usage in chapters